igr/clmn-web/src/site/index.md

 ## ⚡ Nothing fancy, just enough

-There is nothing fancy in `Clmn`.
-A task is a task, and that is all.
-Everything else takes the focus away.
+There is nothing fancy about `Clmn`.
+A task is simply a task, and that's all.
+Everything else distracts from the focus.

-`Clmn` offers just enough functionalities:
+`Clmn` offers just enough functionality:

 - Order tasks in _lists_ and _groups_.
 - _Complete_ a task. <kbd>Click</kbd>